 At Wayne Smith Financial Services, LLC, we understand that retirees face many important decisions that can affect their long-term financial success.
 Some of these decisions revolve around making investments that will help create a hedge against outliving their income, the impact of inflation, taxation, and rising healthcare costs.
 Because over ninety percent of our clients are retirees with similar concerns, we are in an advantageous position to approach such challenges with experience and skill.

-9 Facts About Social Security
+9 Facts About Retirement

-There are things about Social Security that might surprise you.
+Regardless of how you approach retirement, there are some things about it that might surprise you.

 Estimate your monthly and annual income from various IRA types.